 We take a look at the ways integrative psychiatry offers promise for individuals grappling with OCD and helps them to:

-At The Happiness Psychiatrist®, we use integrative techniques, from mindfulness and nutritional medicine to holistic psychotherapies, to treat disorders as varied as OCD, , and C-PTSD.
+At The Happiness Psychiatrist®, we incorporate integrative approaches, from mindfulness and nutritional medicine to holistic psychotherapies, to treat conditions as varied as OCD and C-PTSD.
 Discover all of our resources and join us as we answer your questions about OCD, including:

 Let’s dive in!